-Facebook also have a TripAdvisor app that gives more insight for the consumer.
+Facebook also has a TripAdvisor app that gives more insight for the consumer.

-The Hotel has to focus on building Trust, and it need to be trustworthy.
-With collaborating with consumers and address concerns this will result in more positive reviews.
+The Hotel has to focus on building trust, and it needs to be trustworthy.
+By collaborating with consumers and address concerns this will result in more positive reviews.
 To achieve this result it is crucial to have a proper Reputation Management system in place.

 Understand that Social Media is a channel to Serve, listen, engage, create awareness, build trust and establish a network of advocates for your Hotel.
 You don’t arrive at the party to sell.
 Focus on providing a remarkable experience at every reference point.

 The Impact of Social Media on Lodging Performance shows what Hotels can achieve when Social Media is put in a system.

 Cornell University – School Of Hotel Administration – The premier hospitality management school, where they educate the next generation of leaders for the world’s largest and most dynamic industry.
 Build your business knowledge and skills under the most accomplished faculty in the field.

 Follow @TheHotelSchool on Twitter.